 Botox is a non-invasive procedure that involves injecting the botulinum toxin type A into the treatment area of the face.
 As such, the risk of side effects is low, especially when you are receiving treatment from a board-certified, experienced dermatologist.
 Potential, non-serious side effects that can occur following the procedure include: bruising or swelling at the injection site, headache, dryness or involuntary tearing in the eyes, or drooling.
 Any side effects that occur typically abate after several days.

-Even though Botox is a non-invasive procedure, it is a treatment that still takes a lot skill and precision to perform.
+Even though Botox is a non-invasive procedure, it is a treatment that still takes a lot of skill and precision to perform.
 Receiving the treatment at the hand of someone who is not an experienced or board-certified dermatologist increases the risk of more serious side effects, which can occur if the botulinum toxin spreads to other parts of the body.
-If this were to occur, you may experience weakness in the muscles throughout your body, trouble with your eyesight, trouble breathing, difficult speaking, or the inability to control your bladder.
+If this were to occur, you may experience weakness in the muscles throughout your body, trouble with your eyesight, trouble breathing, difficulty speaking, or the inability to control your bladder.
 If you do experience these side effects, be sure to call your doctor right away.

 How do I get started with Botox injections for treating jaw clenching and teeth grinding?